Volograms/vol_cl_tools/README.md

 ### More Advanced Examples

+For a full list of command-line parameter options, and their usage, run with `--help`.

 * Convert the first 5 frames (0 to 4, inclusive) from a Vologram in directory `..\1625472326152_ld\` to numbered .objs:

 ```